zenml-io/zenml/docs/book/user-guide/starter-guide/track-ml-models.md

 <figure><img src="../../../.gitbook/assets/mcp_pipeline_overview.png" alt=""><figcaption><p>Model Control Plane Practical Example</p></figcaption></figure>

 Each time the `train_and_promote` pipeline runs, it creates a new iris_classifier.
-However, it only promotes the created model to `Production` if a certain accuracy threshold is met.
+However, it only promotes the created model to `production` if a certain accuracy threshold is met.
 The `do_predictions` pipeline simply picks up the latest Promoted model and runs batch inference on it.
 That way these two pipelines can independently be run, but can rely on each others output.

 ### Training pipeline